mollywoodnini/ga-z270x-ug/README.md

 * Boot Install from USB.
 * Format SSD as APFS (or) Format HDD as HFS+
 * Start install as normal.
-* At 72% system will reboot.
+* At 72% / 2mins left, system will reboot.
 * Boot from USB - *Preboot on drive_Name*.
 System will reboot shortly.
 * Boot from USB - *Preboot on drive_Name*.
 * Install will complete.
 Took 10 minutes for me.